Biden's first international trip schedule - G7, Queen Elizabeth and Putin | Politics

 June 13: Biden will finish his meetings at the G7 summit.
 Afterward, the Bidens will meet Britain's Queen Elizabeth at Windsor Castle.
 Then Biden will travel to Brussels for the night.
 June 14: Biden will meet NATO leaders and have a private meeting with the president of Turkey, Tayyip Erdogan.

 June 15: Biden will hold more NATO meetings and then fly to Geneva for the night.
 June 16: Biden will meet Russian President Vladimir Putin on Wednesday, their first face-to-face meeting since Biden became president.
 White House national security adviser Jake Sullivan said on Monday it was unclear whether the two leaders would hold a joint news conference after their talks.
-(Reporting By Steve Holland; Editing by Heather Timmons and Peter Cooney)
+(Reporting By Steve Holland and Nandita Bose; Editing by Heather Timmons, Peter Cooney and Nick Zieminski)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)